-The impact of health information exchange suggests some potential areas where interoperability could drive improvements in outcomes and processes.
+The impact of health information exchange suggests some potential areas where data availability could be used to accelerate interoperability, which could drive improvements in outcomes and processes.
 The results to date have been largely focused in emergency departments with reductions in repeated imaging and admissions.
-Three papers have provided an overall assessment of the effects to date.
-In a 2015 systematic review of outcomes of health information exchanges by Hersh et al [32], HIE was found to reduce outcomes such as costs related to repeated lab and radiology tests and hospital admissions.
+Three papers have provided an overall assessment of the effects.
+In a 2015 systematic review of outcomes of health information exchanges by Hersh et al.,32 HIE was found to reduce outcomes such as costs related to repeated lab and radiology tests and hospital admissions.
 The paper did note the low quality of the available evidence.
 Provider perspectives suggested potential to improve communication and care coordination.
-In another systematic review in 2014, Rudin and colleagues [33] found that health information exchanges were associated with lower use or costs in emergency department settings.
-However, they found that usage of information occurred in less than 10 percent of encounters.
-This will likely present a challenge with the broader definition of interoperability including data exchange and the ability to use the data.
-A five-year outcomes assessment of regional HIE in Finland [34] provides some important insights into potential effects of interoperability.
-They found less lab and radiology test ordering in primary and specialty care, as well as fewer appointments.
-As for interoperability metrics, their inability to assess how the available information contributed to these improvements in a limitation.
+In another systematic review in 2014, Rudin and colleagues33 found that health information exchanges were associated with lower use or costs in emergency department settings.
+However, they found that use of information occurred in less than 10 percent of encounters.
+This will likely present a challenge with the broader goals of interoperability including data exchange and the ability to use the data.
+A five-year outcomes assessment of regional HIEs in Finland34 provides some important insights into potential effects of interoperability.
+The assessment found less lab and radiology test ordering in primary and specialty care, as well as fewer appointments.
+As for interoperability metrics, the inability to assess how the available information contributed to these improvements is a limitation.

-A number of studies and reports demonstrate the critical role of data quality and consistency in ensuring patient safety, care coordination, and healthcare reporting.
-Interoperability- enabled processes facilitate data exchange; strategies that integrate data across multiple sources; the use of combined data to affect clinical outcomes of care as well as improving clinical research; and using data standards to enable interoperability and improve data quality.
+A number of studies and reports demonstrate the critical role of data availability, quality, and consistency in ensuring patient safety, care coordination, and healthcare reporting.
+Interoperability-enabled processes facilitate data exchange; strategies that integrate data across multiple sources; use of combined data to affect clinical outcomes of care as well as improving clinical research; and use of data standards to enable interoperability and improve data quality.
 Over a dozen studies and reports described interoperability-enabled processes, clinical outcomes, models of interoperability, data integration, and data standardization.